carlosmarq/resumenmap/README.md

 * Grepable output of open ports in: TARGET.resumenmap.#.ports.csv
 * Grepable output of open ports in one line and comma separated in: TARGET.resumenmap.#.portsoneline.csv
 * Grepable output of IP with the count of open ports in: TARGET.resumenmap.#.hostsportcount.csv
-* Multiple files named $port.ips, listin all IP hosts that have an specific port open.
+* Multiple files named $port.ips, listing all IP hosts that have an specific port open.
+* Multiple files named $port.ips.target, listing all open services using the format IP:PORT.
 * Executive results brief in English resuming the statistics of the scan in TARGET.resumenmap.#.report.txt
 * System network configuration (ifconfig, route -evn) will be stored in TARGET.resumenmap.#.network.txt